spring1843/go-dsa/string/README.md

 ### In Memory Database

-Write an in memory database that stores string key value pairs and supports SET, GET, EXISTS, and UNSET commands.
+Write an in memory database that stores string key-value pairs and supports SET, GET, EXISTS, and UNSET commands.
 It should also allow transactions with BEGIN, COMMIT and ROLLBACK commands.
 [Solution](in_memory_database.go), [Tests](in_memory_database_test.go)

 ### Number in English